Ramprasad94/Yelp-Data-Analysis/README.md

-# Search-Project
+# Yelp-Data-Analysis
-Repository containing the code for search final project
+Repository containing the code for performing data analysis on Yelp reviews and tips.

 ##Task 1 : Predicting categories of a business from review and tip text